Frequently Asked Questions

 Wrong!
 In reality, the opposite is true.
 When you have a fever, your body is trying to isolate and expel an invader of some kind.
 Massage increases overall circulation and could therefore work against your body's natural defenses.
 In addition, you could also be spreading awful pathogens around your tissues at an increased rate, thereby making you feel even worse.
 Plus, we'd rather not get sick either.

 How long will a massage treatment last?

-The average full-body massage treatment lasts approximately one hour.
-For the most complete full-body massage to take place that does not feel rushed, I always recommend a 75-minute session.
-A half-hour appointment only allows time for a partial massage session, such as neck and shoulders, back or legs and feet.
-Many people prefer a 60 to 90-minute session for optimal relaxation.
+You have a choice for your session length=either 60,75, or 90 minutes.
+For the most complete whole-body massage to take place that does not feel rushed, I always recommend a 75-minute session.
+We don't offer half-hour appointment, because they are lame and you won't feel the effects of a complete session in that short amount of time.
+Many people prefer a 75 to 90-minute session for optimal relaxation.
 Always allow relaxation time prior to and after the session.
+If you present several postural dysfunctions and several pain symptoms, a 90-minute would be the best bet.
 Try not to schedule anything super important after your massage, because you just won't feel like doing anything afterward but laying on the couch.

 How will I feel after the massage therapy treatment?